Why Site Specific Wind Loads Matter Before You Wrap

 - Lee James

-When storm‑damaged sheeting flaps in the first winter gale, it is more than an eyesore, it is proof that wind forces were underestimated.
-At EcoShrink we are often called to re‑wrap façades after “perfectly good” scaffold sheeting fails.
+When storm-damaged sheeting flaps in the first winter gale, it’s more than an eyesore – it’s proof that wind forces were underestimated on that specific site.
+At EcoShrink we’re often called to re-wrap façades after “perfectly good” scaffold sheeting fails.
 The common thread?
-Site teams relied on generic Met Office data or tie‑spacing tables instead of analysing how wind really behaves around their project.
+Site teams relied on generic Met Office data or tie-spacing tables instead of analysing how wind really behaves around their project.

 This guide breaks down:

-Official stations record wind 10 m above short grass in open countryside.
-Your site could be in a valley, on a hillcrest or wedged between two tower blocks—all of which can amplify or shelter wind loads.
+Official weather stations record wind speeds at 10 metres above short grass in open areas.
+However, your site might be in a valley, on a hill, or between tall buildings.
+These factors can amplify or shelter wind loads significantly.

-Macro vs. micro‑climate – terrain funnels or blocks flow, creating hotspots just metres apart.
+Macro vs. Micro-Climate: Terrain can funnel or block wind flow, creating hotspots just metres apart.

-Surface roughness – urban streets, trees and hoardings break the boundary layer, producing high‑speed jets and eddies.
+Surface Roughness: Urban environments, trees, and hoardings disrupt the boundary layer, leading to high-speed jets and eddies.

 Why Tie Charts Alone Fall Short